aznrogerazn/passport-nft/README.md

 #### Configure Strategy

-The NFT authentication strategy incorporates two elements, after which, the control is passed to your own `verify` function to implement challenge string update or other features (such as issuing a Cookie contianing access token):
+The NFT authentication strategy incorporates two elements, after which, the control is passed to your own `verify` function to implement challenge string update or other features (such as issuing a Cookie containing access token; this module does not set session):

 1. A prefixed challenge string (with its original obtainable with `getChallenge` option), that will signed with wallet address calling the login.
 2. An NFT to check balance against, with your specified list of token IDs.

-In other words, your `verify` function will **only** be run if the challenge is verified (matches with `address`), and the `address` owns the NFT.
-Otherwise, failure to satisfy those requirements will make the Strategy to call `fail` on Passport framework.
+In other words, your `verify` function will **only** be run if the challenge is verified (matches with `address`), **and** the `address` owns the NFT.
+Otherwise, failure to satisfy those requirements will make the Strategy to call `fail` on Passport framework. (`401`)

 Example configuration:
 ```js